Code execution

 Basic execution

-Use execute() for non-interactive execution where MCP tool calls, if any, are auto-approved:
+Use execute() for non-interactive execution where MCP tool calls and shell commands, if any, are auto-approved:

 async with CodeExecutor() as executor: